usnistgov/ARIAC/docs/automated_evaluation/automated_evaluation_overview.md

 ```

 ## Instructions
 - Competitors must upload their ROS package to a private github repository.
 Please ensure that only the ROS package you created is uploaded to this repository.
 If you include the entire ROS workspace it will not work properly.
-If you have multiple ROS packages they can all by included in a single folder and colcon will take care of it for you.
+If you have multiple ROS packages they can all be included in a single folder.
 The ARIAC repository is an example of this setup.

 - For the repository link ensure that it is structured exactly like the example above with the `https://` excluded.